SigurdRiseth/CountryInfoService/README.md

 # CountryInfoService

-**CountryInfoService** is a simple REST API that provides country-related information, including the status of external country APIs.
-The service returns details such as the uptime of the service, API status, and version.
+> **CountryInfoService** is a simple REST API that provides country-related information, using external APIs.

+The code is deployed to Render and can be accessed at [https://countryinfoservice.onrender.com/](https://countryinfoservice.onrender.com/).

 ## Features
 - **Country Information**: Get the name, capital, population, cities of a given country.